Wedding Guest Dress Code Guide: Complete Resource

 Most wedding dress codes are delightfully straightforward: morning suits for traditional ceremonies, black tie for evening dos, and smart casual for laid-back affairs.
 The key is matching your outfit to both venue and season - think lightweight linens for summer garden parties or elegant wool for winter ceremonies.

 Your thoughtful wardrobe choices honour not just the happy couple, but our time-tested wedding customs.
-From Highland formal wear to contemporary city celebrations, British weddings offer wonderful variety in appropriate guest attire.
+From Highland formal wear to contemporary city celebrations, British weddings offer a wide variety of suitable guest attire.

 For those planning their special day: trust that your loved ones will embrace your chosen dress code with enthusiasm.
 Be clear in your invitations, perhaps noting "black tie" or "country formal" to guide guests smoothly.
 Remember, most Brits adore dressing up for weddings - it's part of what makes our celebrations so splendid.